Makah: Etymology and name

+The English name, "Makah," is an exonym derived from the S'Klallam language name for the Makah, màq̓áʔa.
+It means "generous with food".

 History

 Pre-colonial

-Archaeological research suggests that Makah people have inhabited the area now known as Neah Bay for more than 3,800 years.
-Ancient Makah lived in villages, inhabiting large longhouses made from western red cedar.
-These longhouses had cedar-plank walls.
-The planks could be tilted or removed to provide ventilation or light.
+Archaeological research suggests that Makah people have inhabited the area now known as Neah Bay for more than 6,000 years.
+Traditionally, the Makah lived in villages consisting of large longhouses made from western red cedar.
+These longhouses had cedar-plank walls which could be tilted or removed to provide ventilation or light.
 The cedar tree was of great value to Makah, who also used its bark to make water-resistant clothing and hats.
 Cedar roots were used in basket making.
 Whole trees were carved out to make canoes to hunt seals, gray whales and humpback whales.

 Makah acquired much of their food from the ocean.
 Their diet consisted of whale, seal, fish, and a wide variety of shellfish.
 They would also hunt deer, elk, and bear from the surrounding forests.
 Women also gathered a wide variety of nuts, berries and edible plants and roots for their foods.

-Much of what is known about the way of life of ancient Makah is derived from their oral tradition.
-Abundant archeological evidence excavated at the Ozette village site (see below) has provided great insight into the lives of Makah.